Community-Based Reforestation in the Amazonian Cloud Forest to Protect Andean bears

 Moving forward this year, we’ll conduct 50 more interviews with local and indigenous peoples to gather their traditional knowledge on the behavior of the bear in this region, and continue our community reforestation efforts to safeguard the habitat of this important species.

-Special thanks to the Stadler Family Charitable Foundation for making this project possible.
+Special thanks to the Stadler Family Charitable Foundation and the International Conservation Fund of Canada (ICFC) for making this project possible.